HeapStacker/pong/Readme.md

 ## Future Enhancements
 Although the project is technically complete, I’m aware that certain aspects are not perfectly implemented due to time constraints:

-*The text isn’t properly centered.
+* the text isn’t properly centered.
-*The ball sometimes bounces off the side and back of the paddle, which is unintended.
+* the ball sometimes bounces off the side and back of the paddle, which is unintended
-*Occasionally, the ball gets stuck along the wall.
+* Occasionally, the ball gets stuck along the wall
-*There’s no game menu yet.
+* there’s no game menu yet
+* music and sound effects haven’t been added
-*Some power-ups, like the speed-up buff, could be improved.
-For example, the speed buff can remain active after hitting both the wall and paddle.
+* some power-ups, like the speed-up buff, could be improved.
+For example, the speed buff can remain active after hitting both the wall and paddle
-*The code could use better refactoring, as there are a few code smells that I intend to address.
+* the code could use better refactoring, as there are a few code smells that I intend to address

-*I plan to revisit these points and refine the project further on demand.
+I plan to revisit these points and refine the project further on demand